rizsotto/Bear/source/citnames/man/bear-citnames.1.md

     The `--run-checks` flag overrides this config value.
 The `duplicate_filter_fields` select the method how duplicate entries are detected in the output.
 The possible values for this field are: `all`, `file` and `file_output`.
+    `without_duplicate_filter` is intended to disable the filtering of duplicate entries when generating a database.
+    `without_existence_check` is intended to disable existence check for sources/object files when generating a database.
+    In this version `without_duplicate_filter=true` and `without_existence_check=true`, only when used `--with-link`.

 `output.format`
 :   The `command_as_array` controls which command field is emitted in the output.